kforstmeier/forstmeier-hugo/content/posts/modern-distributism.md

 Realigning company ownership is another important facet of the position.

-Most modern, public companies have shareholders and stakeholders but often these two are not the same, particularly with regards to employees of said company.
+Most modern, public companies have shareholders and stakeholders but often these two are not the same, particularly with regards to their employees.
 While employees may have eventually receive vested shares, it is typically a small fraction of the overall outstanding equity representing company ownership.
 Unifying these two positions when it comes to the employees of the company provides a direct and  meaningful influence on the course of the operation overall.

 This by no means excludes outside investors from owning shares, which is an important aspect of company formation and growth, although alternatives exist to traditional venture capital.[2]

 Members maintaining direct ownership is an important goal and cooperatives, where clients are owners, are also viable options.

 Participating in local markets is a mutually beneficial outcome from distributist operations.
 Integrating with businesses in the immediate, and extended, surrounding area, can generally be economically advantageous to all parties.
+[A non-supported assertion.]
 This may not always be the case, given the requirements of the individual business and the tradeoff benefits provided by nationally or globally available members of the supply chain.

 Providing local integration could be seen as more of an idealistic position sought for, and that may not be economically viable, but one worth considering when possible.